dynatrace-oss/barista/tools/bitbucket-tools/README.md

 ### Architecture

-The code for this tooling is bundled within a docker image at
-***REMOVED***

-This image is then being used by a jenkins task
+This image is then being used by a jenkins task which will run the code in the image.
-***REMOVED***
-which will run the code in the image.
 This jenkins task is being triggered by the following bitbucket webhooks:

 - Pull request merged